-- Übermensch: Good?
+- Straw Nihilist: Good?
 Decency?
 What's that?

-- Walking Shirtless Scene
+- Walking Shirtless Scene: Shirtless by default.

 - We Can Rebuild Him: Twice, once by Dr. Abel and then again by Dr. Bosconovitch.
-Poor Boskonovitch doesn't know the consequences of doing this to Bryan and expecting gratitude...
+Poor Bosconovitch doesn't know the consequences of doing this to Bryan and expecting gratitude...

 Tiger Jackson - United States

 A disco dancer who appears as an alternate outfit for Eddy in Tekken 3, selectable by pressing start when highlighting Eddy.
 He doesn't have a story but he is snazzy.

-Shows up as a separate character from Eddy in Tekken Tag 2
+Shows up as a separate character from Eddy in Tekken Tag 2.

 Mokujin - Japan